JamFox/docs.jamfox.dev/docs/content/homelab/rpi.md

 On installation (like with RPi Imager), set the main user as `octoprint` or something you are not using for anything else, messing with the main user groups/permissions/etc can cause issues.

+Octoprint uses a git wrapper that blocks it from running as root user.
+To disable the git wrapper run `sudo rm /root/bin/git`

 ### Raspberry Pi OS

 [Raspberry Pi OS](https://www.raspberrypi.com/software/)